Even lean people run a risk — one that certain supplements seem to reduce

 Omega-3s and a multi may boost effectiveness of vitamin D for diabetes

-A study published late last year probed the effects of supplemental vitamin D plus multivitamins and omega-3 fatty acids on the risk of diabetes.
+Thisa Canadian study probed the effects of supplemental vitamin D plus multivitamins and omega-3 fatty acids on the risk of diabetes.

 It also examined the potential for this supplemental regimen to reverse the progression of this disease.

-The study was led by researchers from Canada’s University of Alberta and University of Calgary and included 1,018 clients of Pure North — a non-profit center that helps Canadians stay healthy through preventive measures.
+The study was led by researchers from the University of Alberta and the University of Calgary and included 1,018 clients of Pure North — a non-profit center that helps Canadians stay healthy through preventive measures.

 For most adults, diabetes follows a predictable (and negative) course: diagnosis and treatment, followed by more and more health complications and loss of abilities.